 |

 "Having spent many years working in Brussels I have always been surprised in conversations with European friends how highly they put the free trade reformer Richard Cobden on the list of Great Britons.
-I'm surprised because he seems less highly regarded in the land of his birth.
-Is it right that his stock is higher abroad than at home and if so why?"
+I'm surprised because he seems less highly regarded in the land of his birth"

 |